Take the Next Step

 On this page:

-The seminar is used to prepare students for the week-long National Model United Nations Conference, held in New York City.
+The seminar is used to prepare students for the Dayton Model UN Conference (DAYMUNC) held at Sinclair Community College in February, and the National Model United Nations Conference (NMUN) held in New York City.

 The Model U.N. experience is a unique academic experience at Wright State.
 Model UN promotes self-confidence, public speaking, writing, researching, and diplomatic skills, all of which are vital qualities for any future career.

 To learn more read Model UN: 'A tradition of excellence' in the Wright State Newsroom.

 Apply online by Friday, October 7, 2022 using: https://wright.ca1.qualtrics.com/jfe/form/SV_5jXlhTp0Wcp4DSm

 Candidates will be asked to conduct a brief interview at the MUN Office (436 Millett Hall) by October 14, and applicants will be informed of their status by Monday, October 18, so they can register for spring classes under PLS 4860 (undergraduates) or PLS 6860 (graduate students).

 Welcome to Alumni Notes.
 All alumni of Wright State University Model United Nations Program can view or submit alumni notes at any time.
 You may submit your own class note by e-mailing your name, MUN class year, and any relevant information about your life and career, including marriages, births announcements, and accomplishments, along with associated pictures.
 For more information, please see our official Model UN Alumni Facebook page.

 "The Wright State Model UN experience was the best experiences of my time at WSU.
 The critical-thinking, research and public speaking skills I acquired have helped me succeed in my career.
 I continue to serve as a member and board member of the Model UN Alumni Association because the experience continues to pay dividends for my professional development.
 I'd also encourage other former members to get involved with the work of the Association."